zzApotheosis/zzApotheosis/README.md

 - Naruto
 - Naruto: Shippuden
 - One Piece\*
+- Demon Slayer: Kimetsu no Yaiba\*

 This is my personal anime hall of fame.
 The following list of anime are the ones I thoroughly enjoyed and highly recommend.
 - The Rising of the Shield Hero
+- Demon Slayer: Kimetsu no Yaiba
 - Attack on Titan
 - One Piece